keitaroyamada/Rgrains/README.md

 Save calculation settings in csv.

 #### 6.2.5.
 Batch process
-Press the [Batch > Run from folder] to start batch process.
-In this process, specify the source folder that contains the images and the save folder in which to save the results.
-Rgrains processes all images of a given extension contained in the source folder according to the settings set in turn.
+Click the '[Batch > Run from folder]' button to initiate the batch process.
+During this process, you need to specify the 'Source Folder' that contains the images and the 'Save Folder' for saving the results.
+The Rgrains software will then process all images with a specified extension in the source folder, following the predefined settings.

 ## 7. References
 - [Wadell (1932) Volume, Shape, and Roundness of Rock Particles](https://www.journals.uchicago.edu/doi/10.1086/623964)